andrewdhood/cps_match/README.md

 Since we only observe students above a threshold, we're dealing with **truncated distributions**—and the published statistics are systematically misleading.
 This project develops a Maximum Likelihood Estimation (MLE) framework to recover the hidden population parameters $(\mu, \sigma)$ from the published truncated statistics, then uses these recovered parameters to build a physics-based Monte Carlo simulation of the full admissions process.

 > **Interactive Simulation:** The full analysis includes a Monte Carlo admission probability simulator.
-To run the interactive components, open `sehs_analysis_notebook.ipynb` locally in Jupyter or upload to Google Colab along with `sehs_data.py` and `sehs_simulation_v13.py`.
+To run the interactive components, open `sehs_analysis_notebook.ipynb` locally in Jupyter  along with `sehs_data.py` and `sehs_simulation_v13.py` or point Google Colab towards this github repo.

 ---